Skip to content

 For example:

-• This video is aimed at customers interested in these topics….
+• Share this video with customers interested in these topics…

-By giving your sales team access to your video library, you help them make sales and you get the most out of your video.
+By giving your sales team access to your video library, you help them make sales!
+Now that’s really getting the most out of your video.

 example of the screen from LinkedIn showing the notify employees button in the top right corner